 Welcome those who want to join themselves to Christ and the Roman Catholic Church through the sacraments of Baptism, Confirmation, and Eucharist (Communion) and/or who are already baptized and wish to join and complete their sacraments of initiation in the Catholic Church.
-For more information about this ministry, contact Kellianne Miley, Director of Parish Outreach @ parishoutreach@churchofstjosephaston.org.
+For more information about this ministry, contact Deacon Jim Walsh at [email protected].

-The Altar Linen Society is a group of dedicated parishioners who assist in the care of the altar linens.
-For more information, please contact Karen Grugan @ Karen.Grugan@comcast.net.
+The Altar Linen Society is a group of dedicated parishioners who assist in the weekly laundering and care of the altar linens.
+For more information, please contact Karen Grugan @ [email protected].

 The Bereavement Ministry is committed to providing emotional support to those who have lost a loved one.
-These events offer opportunities for fellowship and the insight of professional grief counselors.
-If you or someone you know is grieving and we can be of service, or if you feel called to be a part of this ministry, please contact Marge LaRue.
+If you or someone you know is grieving and we can be of service, or if you feel called to be a part of this ministry, please contact Marge LaRue at [email protected].

 Catholic Christian Outreach (CCO) is an evangelization ministry that supports parishes in their efforts to lead people along the path of discipleship through small group faith studies and one-on-one accompaniment.
 For more information, contact Angela Culloty (aculloty128@aol.com) or Patrick Ireland (Pireland9@yahoo.com).